-Rhodes is an international, four-year, private, coeducational, residential college committed to the liberal arts and sciences.
+Rhodes is a national, four-year, private, coeducational, residential college committed to the liberal arts and sciences.
 Our highest priorities are intellectual engagement, service to others, and honor among ourselves.
-We enjoy one of the country’s most beautiful campuses in the heart of Memphis, an economic, political and cultural center, making Rhodes one of a handful of prominent liberal arts colleges located in a major metropolitan area.
+We enjoy one of the country’s most beautiful campuses in the heart of Memphis, an economic, political, and cultural center, making Rhodes one of a handful of prominent liberal arts colleges located in a major metropolitan area.

 Rhodes is profiled in The Princeton Review’s popular college guide, The Best 384 Colleges: 2019 Edition, and ranks No. 10 for Most Accessible Professors and No. 16 for Most Engaged in Community Service.
 Rhodes is also one of fifty colleges included in both editions of The Princeton Review’s list of “Colleges That Create Futures” and continues to be included in each new edition of Colleges That Pay You Back: The 200 Schools That Give You the Best Bang for Your Buck.
 For two years in a row, Rhodes was named America’s #1 Service-Oriented College by Newsweek magazine.
 In addition, Rhodes regularly garners accolades from U.S. News and World Report, Forbes and Fiske’s Guide to Colleges.
 Rhodes is also profiled in the prestigious book Colleges That Change Lives.